polarfoxDev/marina-backend-encrypted-azure/README.md

 | `KEEP_MONTHLY` | 0       | Number of months to keep first backup of each month |
 | `KEEP_YEARLY`  | 0       | Number of years to keep first backup of each year   |

+If all retention variables are set to `0`, no backups will be deleted.

 ## Usage with Marina

 ### 1. Build the Docker Image